La dueña (Venezuelan TV series): Plot

 Adriana gives Alejandro the documents she's unable to read since they're written in French and English.
 Alejandro discovers that Adriana is now the owner of a huge fortune.
-That same evening, Mauricio breaks off his engagement with María Eugenia and makes love to Adriana.
+That same evening, Mauricio breaks off his engagement with María Eugenia and has sex with Adriana.
 Alejandro sees him leaving the girl's room and vows revenge.
 Several attempts are made to separate Adriana and Mauricio, but their love grows stronger, especially after she discovers she is pregnant.
 Meanwhile, a recovered Esteban and Beatriz have joined efforts to investigate the whereabouts of their child.
 Adriana plans to escape with Mauricio, but she disappears mysteriously.
 Under the orders of Alejandro and Purificacion, she is taken to a mental asylum where she is subjected to horrible tortures, and she loses her baby and her mind.
 Believing Adriana lied to him, Mauricio married Maria Eugenia.

 Several years go by, and Adriana has lost her beauty and mind, but she has two friends at the asylum, the kind Helena, and Saul, a political prisoner.
 When Gomez dies, Saul escapes the asylum together with Adriana and Helena.
 Adriana finds Basilio who directs her to her father Esteban who had escaped to Paris.
 Esteban will utilise his fortune to restore his daughter's beauty and educate her.
 In 1941, Adriana returns to Caracas, rich and powerful, newly transformed as Ximena, but she is called "La Dueña", and ready to take revenge against the families that locked her up.